Members of the Board of Education

 Shelley has earned BS degrees in Biology and Chemistry from Heidelberg College; an MS in Clinical Engineering from Case Western Reserve University; and an MBA in Operations from the University of New Hampshire.

-Currently, Shelley works for iVantage Health Analytics, helping hospitals and health systems improve performance with a combination of consulting, software products and data analytics.
-Her job didn’t exist when she graduated from college: similarly, one of the challenges Shelley is most excited to address as Board Member is preparing children for futures we can barely imagine.
+Prior to her retirement in 2021, Shelley worked for iVantage Health Analytics, helping hospitals and health systems improve performance with a combination of consulting, software products and data analytics.
+Her job didn’t exist when she graduated from college: similarly, one of the challenges Shelley is most excited to address as board member is preparing children for futures we can barely imagine.

-Paula Taebel was appointed to the Board in June 2017 and is serving her first term.
-She brings in-depth knowledge and extensive involvement in the district, having served for the past 12+ years in a variety of leadership positions, including Co-VP and Co-President positions on the Lake Shore PTO and Homestead PTSO; several district level committees; the Mequon-Thiensville Education Foundation (MTEF); and the community at large.
-Most notably, Paula worked collaboratively with the district and the community to launch a successful pro-referendum campaign in 2015, securing much-needed funding for necessary improvements and upgrades throughout the district.
+Elected to the board in June 2017, Paula is serving her second term.
+She brings in-depth knowledge and extensive involvement to the district, having served 12+ years in a variety of leadership positions including co-vice president and co-president positions on both Lake Shore and Homestead's PTO/PTSO, and spearheading a successful pro-referendum committee in 2015.

 Paula has a spirit of helping others.
-In addition to her extensive volunteerism for the M-T School District, she has been actively involved in her church, Junior Woman’s Club of M-T, the Red Cross, the Milwaukee Rescue Mission, Stars and Stripes Honor Flight of Southeastern WI, and she currently volunteers as a preschool teacher, helping to instill a passion for learning to the next generation.
+In addition to her volunteerism for the school district, she has been actively involved in her church, the Mequon Thiensville Community Foundation, Ozaukee Family Services, the Milwaukee Rescue Mission, and volunteering as a tutor for underserved youth, helping to instill a passion for learning and literacy to those most in need.

-Paula completed her education at the University of Cincinnati, graduating Summa Cum Laude with a B.S. in Health Care Administration and Planning, and completing graduate studies at the School of Business Administration.
-She then built her career working in strategic planning, marketing and regulatory compliance for large health-care organizations, with her final position being that of Director of Strategic Planning at the Mount Carmel Health System in Columbus, OH.
+Paula completed her education at the University of Cincinnati, graduating Summa Cum Laude with a bachelor of science in health care administration and planning, and completed graduate studies at the School of Business Administration.
+She then built her career working in strategic planning, marketing and regulatory compliance in the healthcare industry before retiring to raise her family.